 And the more heteronormative the expectations of "what sex is," the more of a letdown I tend to be.
 If I were the type to get a raging erection early and often, I might have been able to fake it through a few more of the encounters I had in my twenties, but I've never been that guy either.
 Sadly mine tends to come and go like the quirky neighbor in a sitcom.
 So once I'm clearly a letdown and focusing on that in my head, things tend to spiral downward pretty quickly.

-Partners working with me often made for spectacular events worthy of the songs of scops, but partners who expected me to be a guy from a porno movie made for conversely events just as epically bad.
+Partners working with me often made for spectacular events worthy of the songs of scops, but partners who expected me to be Pornoguy McDrillmaster made for events just as epic in their badness.
 I'd have rather been spending quality time with myself (if you know what I mean) or, hell, even reading a good book.
 Being pretty take it or leave it about partners I didn't know were going to be supportive, accepting, possibly patient, and with a willingness to explore ways to get me off that weren't the ol' in and out––or even just accept that it wasn't happening this time––has led me to mostly consider trust and intimacy high premiums...things it's awfully hard to find in someone you don't know.

-Ironically, I've had some lovely Friends With Benefits relationships, where the sex was even better than some of the romantic ones because I wasn't too tangled up in my worries about rejection to just talk about exactly what I wanted and needed.
+Ironically, I've had some lovely Friends With Benefits relationships, where the sex was even better than some of my romances (probably because I wasn't too tangled up in my own head).
 I'm getting better about that, but it's been a long road.

 If I'm not feeling safe and secure in a relationship (whether it's a friendship or a romantic one), my interest––and even my body mechanics––will betray me.
-I'm absolutely one of those people with whom the strength of the relationship can be gauged by what's going on with the sexual dynamics.
-So while I am attracted to attractive strangers, and I suppose that out there somewhere there might be a room key slipped into my pocket that I wouldn't simply ignore, most casual (or casualish) sex has been disappointing enough that I really want to know someone is going to bring something that will tip the scales from the fact that I could really take it or leave it.
+I'm absolutely one of those people with whom the strength of the relationship and the caliber of the sex are mirrors.
+So while I am attracted to attractive strangers, and I still sort of imagine an increasingly implausible scenario in which hours of deep conversation leads to same-day connection, sex has been disappointing enough that I really want to know someone is going to bring something that will tip the scales from the fact that I could really take it or leave it.

-Some people think this might put me on the "demisexual" spectrum too.
-I don't know.
+Some people think this might put me on the "demisexual" spectrum.
+Maybe?
 It seems like the ironic fact that the more sex is treated as PLAY rather than a solemn ritual laden with expectations, then the more I'm into it.
 Some people think that's the opposite of demi.
 Certainly I've never found sex and love to need to go hand in hand.
 I've had great sex without love.
 I've had great love without sex.

 Avoided label #2

 If you're on my Facebook page or watch my personal updates closely, you probably have realized that I'm "non-monogamous."
 That means I have more than one relationship at a time and that I am open and honest about all of them with everyone else.
 Some of those relationships are deep and loving.
-Some are friends with benefits.
+Some are friends I trust and bang.

 Twas not always so.